All Tasmanian Tourism Award winners are presented with 'The Weindorfer Trophy’.

 The category ‘New Tourism Business’ also bears the prestige of Gustav’s name in perpetuity, with the winner of each year presented with ‘Gustav’s Award for Best New Tourism Business’.
 Continuing a legacy of innovation and creativity in tourism that began with Gustav's Waldheim.

-In 2020, Arts Tasmania ran a public art competition calling for a designs from Tasmanian artists for a new Weindofer Trophy.
+In 2020, Arts Tasmania ran a public art competition calling for designs from Tasmanian artists for a new Weindorfer Trophy.

-The brief was to reimagine the design of Tom Samek, and the inspiration of the Weinfdofer's and Waldheim.
+The brief was to reimagine the design of Tom Samek, and the inspiration of the Weindorfer's and Waldheim.

 The successful design was by Taroona-based artist, Alex Miles, with her striking and contemporary statement piece using Tasmanian timber and stone.